Arctic Survival Stories

 The USS Bear and the Greely party

 This whaling ship is yet another victim of being trapped in a giant sheet of ice, but since this happened in the 19th century, it goes without saying that supplies and equipment weren’t exactly the most amazing.
-The ships captain new that rescue couldn’t reach them even if it knew were they were, as the seas were frozen solid for many miles around their ship.
+The ship’s captain knew that rescue couldn’t reach them even if it knew where they were, as the seas were frozen solid for many miles around their ship.

-The rescue attempt to save the crew was one of the biggest in US coast guard history at the time, and was even ordered by the president himself.
-3 members of the rescue party ended up walking more than 1500 miles round the Alaskan coast line pulling supply sleds in temperatures as low as –51 °C.
+The rescue attempt to save the crew was one of the biggest in US Coast Guard history at the time and was even ordered by the president himself.
+3 members of the rescue party ended up walking more than 1500 miles around the Alaskan coastline pulling supply sleds in temperatures as low as –51 °C.

 The USS Bear and the Greely party – The Full Survival Story